List of east–west roads in Toronto: Finch Avenue

 Finch Avenue is named after John Finch, who purchased the Bird-in-the-Hand Inn in 1847.
 It is residential for most of its length, although portions in North York and Scarborough (as Scarborough's Fourth Concession Road) are heavily industrialized.

 In the east, within Malvern, Finch Avenue becomes Morningside Avenue.
 However, Old Finch Avenue continues along the same right-of-way passing north of the Toronto Zoo and ending at Meadowvale Road.
 Approximately 800 m to the east, another section of Finch Avenue begins and passes into Pickering.

 In the west, Finch Avenue continues past Wet'n'Wild Toronto (formerly Wild Water Kingdom) to Steeles Avenue in Brampton.

-Finch Avenue developed three sinkholes during the 2000s: one in 2005 during the Toronto Supercell and two in 2009.
+Finch Avenue developed three sinkholes during the 2000s: one in 2005 during the Toronto Supercell between the Tobermory stop and the Sentinel stop on the then-future Line 6 Finch West and two in 2009.

-Two subway stations are on Finch Avenue: Finch station and Finch West station.
+Two subway stations are on Finch Avenue: Finch station at Yonge Street and Finch West station at Keele Street.

-An LRT line running along the street, Line 6 Finch West, is under construction.
-It is scheduled to open in late 2024.
+An LRT line running along the street west of Finch West station, Line 6 Finch West, opened on December 7, 2025.